 Seating arrangements for the DASH-8 Q400 included 70, 74, or 78 passengers in a single-class arrangement, or 72 passengers in a two-class arrangement, with ten business seats forward.
 There were "airstair" passenger doors fore and aft on the left side of the aircraft, with the rear door forward of the baggage door; there were emergency exits on the right side of the aircraft opposite the passenger doors.

-Bombardier has now introduced a "Q400 NextGen" variant, the primary improvements being a modernized interior featuring LED lighting, and an updated avionics suite, provided by Thales.
-The first article was rolled out in 2009, and the variant is now being delivered.
+Bombardier has introduced a "Q400 NextGen" variant, the primary improvements being a modernized interior featuring LED lighting, and an updated avionics suite, provided by Thales.
+The first article was rolled out in 2009.
+In 2015, Bombardier delivered the first Q400 Combi variant, capable of hauling up to 4,080 kilograms (9,000 pounds) of cargo, along with typical seating for 50 passengers in the forward section.

 Five DASH-8 Series 200A machines were obtained by the Australian Customs Service as "Coastwatch Maritime Surveillance Aircraft (MSA)."
-These machines were fitted with a Raytheon SV1022 Sea-Vue surveillance radar in a belly radome, an electro-optic / infrared imager in a turret under the nose, and a satellite datalink system.
+These machines were fitted with a Raytheon SeaVue surveillance radar in a belly radome, an electro-optic / infrared imager in a turret under the nose, and a satellite datalink system.
 They were also fitted with observation ports and a hatch for dropping rescue kit.
-They were later complemented by five more machines, three of them Series 300 variants with additional fuel capacity for longer patrol endurance.
-The fleet has received updated Sea-Vue radar, a modernized imager turret, and other updated avionics.
+They were later complemented by five more aircraft, three of them Series 300 variants with additional fuel capacity for longer patrol endurance.
+The fleet has received updated SeaVue radar, a modernized imager turret, and other updated avionics.

-Two used Q400 machines were converted to a "water bomber" configuration by the French Securite Civile to fight wildfires.
-They featured a belly tank but could also be used for personnel transport.BACK_TO_TOP
+The effort was driven by a British requirement to restore the UK's maritime patrol fleet.
+However, the British chose to obtain the Boeing P-8 Poseidon, a maritime patrol derivative of the 737 jetliner, and so far nobody has obtained an L-3 Q400 MMA.
+Finally, a total of eight used Q400 machines were converted to a "water bomber" configuration by the French Securite Civile to fight wildfires.
+They feature a belly tank, but can also be used for personnel transport.BACK_TO_TOP

 * One of the little oddities about the DASH-8-100 is that there are quite a few drawings floating around that show it to have the large baggage forward and the passenger door to the rear on the left side of the fuselage, but I couldn't find any photos that showed the door arrangement to be anything but the reverse.
 I can't figure out if any machines were ever built in such a configuration -- it's a bit hard to understand what the point of it would have been -- and it appears that this misunderstanding was due to early drawings released by DHC, or some artist who just got it wrong.